Rental Life > View Article

 Saving Money on Groceries and Household Goods

-Sometimes, just a few dollars can make a difference between an overdrawn bank account (with all of the fees to go along with it) and one that is barely in the black.
-While you may not be able to save money on your rent or car payment, there are areas that you can pinch pennies in.
+Sometimes, just a few dollars can make the difference between an overdrawn bank account (with all of the fees to go along with it) and one that is barely in the black.
+While you may not be able to save money on your rent or car payment, there are areas where you can pinch pennies.
 The best example of this is the grocery store.
 Below are a few tips to help you save money on groceries and household goods.

 Moving In